javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 ## Pyramid of Doom

-From the first look, it's a viable way of asynchronous coding.
+Initially it looks like a viable approach for asynchronous coding.
 And indeed it is.
 For one or maybe two nested calls it looks fine.

 But for multiple asynchronous actions that follow one after another we'll have code like this: